The 4 color process, also known as CMYK printing, is a method of producing full-color images using just four inks:

 Black (K)

-These inks are layered on top of each other in tiny dots to create the final image.
-By varying the concentration of each ink at each point, a vast spectrum of colors can be achieved.
-It's kind of like how pointillism works in painting, but with minuscule ink dots instead of visible brushstrokes.
+These inks are layered in tiny dots to create the final image.
+By varying the concentration of each ink at each point, a wide range of colors can be reproduced—similar to how pointillism works in painting, but with microscopic ink dots.